 It is difficult to imagine the size of the blue whale, the largest animal inhabiting the earth.
+They are about the length of three school buses and the heart alone is the size of a small car.
 There are records of individuals over 100 feet (30.5 m) long, but 70-90 feet (23-27 m) is probably average.
-A good way to visualize their length is to remember that they are about as long as three school buses.
 An average weight for an adult is 200,000 to 300,000 pounds (100-150 tons).
-Its heart alone is as large as a small car.
 Blue whales are an overall blue-gray color, mottled with light gray.
 Cold water diatoms adhere to their skin and sometimes give their bellies a yellowish tinge, giving the blue whale its nickname of "sulfur bottom."
 Blue whales are long and streamlined.
 Their dorsal fins are extremely small, and their pectoral flippers are long and thin.
 Blue whales are rorqual whales, a family of baleen whales with pleated throat grooves that expand when the animal takes in water while feeding.
 In blue whales, 55-68 throat grooves extend from the throat to the navel.
 Blue whale baleen is black with over 800 plates.

 The favorite food of these giants is krill, or shrimp-like euphausiids, that are up to three inches long.
 Blue whales must eat two to four tons of krill a day during the feeding season.
 They concentrate on feeding during the polar summers primarily around the Channel Islands, Monterey Bay, and the Farallon Islands/Cordell Bank.
 During the winter months, they migrate to the warmer waters in Mexico and Costa Rica.

 The blue whale was too swift and powerful for the 19th century whalers to hunt, but with the arrival of harpoon cannons, they became a much sought after species for their large amounts of blubber.
 The killing reached a peak in 1931 when 29,649 blue whales were taken.
 By 1966, blues were so scarce that the International Whaling Commission declared them protected throughout the world.
 Today, there are between 8,000-9,000 blue whales in the oceans, and they are considered an endangered species.
 However, we can see them in the summer and fall off the central California coast, feeding in such places as the Gulf of the Farallones and Cordell Bank National Marine Sanctuaries.
-The 2,800 blue whales that feed along the California coast make up the largest concentration of blue whales in the world.
+The National Oceanic and Atmospheric Administration (NOAA) estimates more than 1,600 blue whales feed along the California coast.
+This population makes up the largest concentration of blue whales in the world.

 At The Marine Mammal Center